 \subsection{Ablation Study}

-To analyze the contributions of individual method components to place recognition performance, we designed ablation experiments.
-Specifically, we examined whether including the implicit neural representation, as well as the BEV and normal vector modules, affected 3D place recognition accuracy.
+To analyze the contributions of individual method components to place recognition performance, we designed a series of ablation experiments.
+Specifically, we examined whether incorporating the implicit neural representation, as well as the BEV and normal vector modules, improves 3D place recognition accuracy.

 To validate the contribution of the point-based implicit representation to our place recognition framework, we conducted two experimental configurations on our dataset.
-The first configuration retained all default parameters, while the second removed the implicit representation module.
-In the absence of an implicit submap, we adopted a voxelization-based statistical method to generate occupancy grids for standard submaps.
-Specifically, we calculated point density within each voxel and applied a density threshold matching that of implicit submaps to ensure resolution consistency.
-For normal vector estimation, we employed a principal component analysis (PCA)-based approach: PCA was computed on each point's local neighborhood, with the eigenvector corresponding to the smallest eigenvalue designated as the surface normal.
-Ablation tests were performed across four datasets covering short-term and long-term scenarios.
+The first configuration retained all default parameters.
+The second configuration removed the implicit representation module.
+Without an implicit submap, we used a voxelization-based statistical method to generate occupancy grids for standard submaps.
+We calculated the point density within each voxel and set a density threshold that matched that of the implicit submaps.
+This ensured resolution consistency.
+For normal vector estimation, we used a principal component analysis (PCA)-based approach.
+PCA was computed on each point's local neighborhood.
+The eigenvector with the smallest eigenvalue was designated as the surface normal.
+Ablation tests were conducted across four datasets, encompassing both short-term and long-term scenarios.
 Quantitative results (AUC and Maximum F1-score) for all datasets are summarized in Table~\ref{tab3}.

-Building on the implicit submap representation, we conducted two additional experiments: one utilizing exclusively BEV features and the other using solely normal vector information features.
-Detailed quantitative comparisons are provided in Table~\ref{tab4}.
-As evidenced in the table, removing the implicit submap representation causes marked performance degradation.
-This decline stems primarily from two sources: 1) errors in surface normal estimation, and 2) inaccuracies in occupancy grid generation, both of which introduce noise that compromises 3D place recognition robustness.
-It can also be found that only the macro-level information from the BEV perspective and the local micro-scale information on the main 3D segments cooperate to produce a robust descriptor.
+Building on the implicit submap representation, we conducted two additional experiments.
+One used only BEV features, while the other used only normal vector features.
+Detailed quantitative comparisons are provided in Table~\ref{tab3}.
+As shown in the table, removing the implicit submap representation leads to significant performance degradation.
+This decline is due mainly to two sources: errors in surface normal estimation and inaccuracies in occupancy grid generation.
+Both introduce noise that compromises 3D place recognition robustness.
+The results also show that macro-level BEV information and local micro-scale information from the main 3D clusters work together to produce a robust descriptor.
 Additional ablations on dynamic filtering and submap construction distance are reported in the supplementary material.